envoyproxy/gateway/GOALS.md

 on top.

 ### Simplified deployment
-The Envoy Gateway will simplify how Envoy is deployed and managed, allowing application developers to focus on delivering core business value.
+Envoy Gateway will simplify how Envoy is deployed and managed, allowing application developers to focus on delivering core business value.

 Making an application accessible needs to be a trivial task for any developer.
 Similarly, infrastructure administrators